2019 October 4th at 3:23

-Overall, at the end of this Weebly review, I must say that this builder has impressed me.
+But overall, at the end of this Weebly review, I must say that this builder has impressed me.
 While with its pros and cons, this platform is a great option for many different users and strongly stands in the same line with other business leaders, such as Wix or Squarespace.

-- Relatively cheap upgrade options
+- Cheap upgrade options

 - Superb performance

-- Easy to use, code editor included
+- Easy to use builder, code editor included

-- Lack of flexibility
+- Templates lack flexibility